danielabar/meblog/src/markdown/capybara-selenium-webdriver-element-not-clickable.md

 100.0.4896.60
 ```

 Aha!
 My local had one version (100) older of chromedriver.
 In order for webdriver to update to the latest, I opened Chrome on my laptop and selected from the menu: Chrome -> About Google Chrome, which triggered an update to the latest 101.
-Yes Chrome is auto updating, but I've found that sometimes it requires a little "kick" to get going to the next version.
+Yes Chrome is auto updating, but sometimes it requires a little "kick" to get going to the next version.

 I then ran the test locally, and this time the webdrivers gem detected Chrome 101, and installed an updated driver for this version.
 This caused the test to fail, with the same error message as was displayed on CI.
 This was progress, at least there was consistent behaviour between my laptop and the CI system.